 Hoi Kwong Lo Group

 Our long-term goal is to build the future quantum internet.
-The Quantum Internet will allow secure communication with information-theoretic security, scaling quantum computing power, clock synchronization and distributed quantum sensing, among other applications.
-With the rise of quantum computing, the Quantum Internet is an indispensable category of quantum technologies.
+The quantum internet will allow secure communication with information-theoretic security, scaling quantum computing power, clock synchronization and distributed quantum sensing, among other applications.
+With the rise of quantum computing, the quantum internet is an indispensable category of quantum technologies.

 More concretely, we work on the theory and experiment of quantum communication, quantum networks and quantum cryptography.
 Our medium-term goals include building novel quantum networks with untrusted relays, finding side-channels and mitigation techniques, building quantum repeater graph states towards the quantum internet, and using photonics graph states for quantum sensing and quantum computing.

-We are seeking highly motivated Ph.D. students, Research Fellows and Senior Research Fellows to join our team.
+We are seeking highly motivated PhD students, Research Fellows and Senior Research Fellows to join our team.
 If you are interested, please visit https://www.physics.nus.edu.sg/faculty/lo-hoi-kwong/ or contact Hoi-Kwong directly.

 Recent papers